rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

 to transmit the current packet then descriptor1 will be used to transmit the next packet.
 As the name suggests these descriptors store the start addresses of the packet to be transmitted.
-Once we write this address and the length of the packet into the ports the device will perform DMA to this address, gets the packet and transmits it.
+Once we write this address and the length of the packet into the ports the device will perform a **DMA **(Direct Memory Access) to this address, gets the packet and transmits it.

 ### Transmitting the Packets